The Glasswrights’ Journeyman

 “The church hardly needs to be reminded of mistakes it made five years ago.”

 “The church made no mistakes.
 They got you in the palace.”

 “For all the good it’s done Moren these past few weeks!
 Why does Hal want me?
 The Holy Father’s so old that you could go in my place, and he wouldn’t know the difference.”

 Mair ran her fingers through her always-tangled dark hair as she peered at Rani’s blonde tresses.
 “I think he’d notice.”

 “Is that what this is all about?”
 Mair clicked her tongue as she crossed the room.
-When she perched on top of a high stool, she looked like some benevolent bird of prey.
+When she perched on top of a high stool, she looked like a benevolent bird of prey.
 “Rai, he’s worried for the kingdom, for all of Morenia’s future.”

 “Worried enough that he had to entertain that slattern of a princess from Brianta?”